|Home | About | Rulebook | Join | Roster | Rankings | Hall of Fame | Roleplay | Arena | Facebook|

 Each wrestler can hit one finisher during a match.
 You can attempt your finisher as many times as you want, but only successfully hit it once.
 Any move can be used as a finisher, but the wrestler must indicate the move as a finisher.
-Hitting your finisher does an extra 10 points of damage, and it comes with an automatic pinfall attempt.
+Hitting your finisher does extra damage, and it comes with an automatic pinfall attempt.
 As such, the notation (Fin/Pin) is often used to indicate you're going for your finisher + the pinfall.

 Each wrestler additionally has a move he can designate as a setup during the match.
 Like the finisher, it can be attempted as many times as desired but only successfully executed once.
-The setup, if hit, does an extra 5 points of damage and adds +1 to your next dice roll.
+The setup, if hit, does extra damage and adds +1 to your next dice roll.
 You'll often see the referee indicate that a wrestler who hit his setup has a +1.5 advantage (1 from the setup, and 0.5 from hitting his last move).
 Setups can be done with any move except finishers and pins.

 Referee: ADV ROCKSHADE +1.5, ENTER' EM!